AnonymousMiners/AnonMiner/README.md

 - Auto save settings
 - **Automatically distribute and update programs to clients**
 - **Dynamically update encryption configuration files**
-- The endless pursuit of anonymity and the constant pursuit of the latest technology
+- The constant pursuit of the latest anonymous technology
 -  ...

 ## Install